Your interview is so important. Preparation is key! You need to be professional but still come across as personable to the hiring manager.

 - Make sure you have some money with you, hopefully you will know this in advance but some reserves (if you have a lodge-based interview) may require payment on entry

-- Make sure you research the company and know what position you are applying for (research the company by checking their website, social media pages and trip advisor reviews)
+- Make sure you research the company and know what position you are applying for (research the company by checking their website, social media pages, LinkedIn and Trip advisor reviews)

-- Do the Wild Dreams Practice interview questions (Check them out below)
+- Do the Wild Dreams Practice interview questions with a friend or family member (Check them out below)

 - Make sure a friend/family member knows where you are going and when you will return